 Most of us think that our opinions really matter.

-We spend hours (probably days) proving we’re right, others are wrong.
+We spend a lot of time proving we’re right, others are wrong.

 Because yes, our opinions are the best.
 Our opinions are the only way.
 Our opinions must be followed.